Get advice on flooding

 Surface water

 Surface water is unpredictable.
-We cannot give direct warning for this type of flooding.
+We cannot give direct warnings for this type of flooding.
 Check local weather forecasts.

-Visit the Met Office for local weather forecasts.
+Use the Met Office website to find local weather forecasts.

 Groundwater